Osheah/p4da-numpy-random/README.md

 ### ending a jupyter notebook session

 Save any unsaved jupyter notebooks.
 Close jupyter notebook windows in your browser.
 Go to cmder and enter **control + c**.
 This shuts the ipython kernal that jupyter uses.
-Upload your notebook to github via the commands below; Make sure that you are in the directory that git is initialised in e.g. C:\Users\Helen\Desktop\GMIT\github\p4da-numpy-random\
+Upload your notebook to github via the commands below; Make sure that you are in the directory that git is initialised in e.g. C:\Users\Helen\Desktop\GMIT\github\p4da-numpy-random\ for example...

 ```
 git status